ManasiNarkhede/BrainwaveMatrixSolutions_Intern/Task 2/README.md

 # Inventory Management System

 ## Overview
 The Inventory Management System is an application built using Python and Tkinter, designed to help users manage their inventory effectively.
-It allows users to add, update, delete, and view sales data, providing a user-friendly interface for inventory management.
+It allows users to add, update, delete, and view sales and products data, providing a user-friendly interface for inventory management.

 ## Features
 - **Add Sale**: Input product details to add a new sale to the inventory.